skybe077/CleaningData/readMe.md

 ####2. mergeSets(trainSet, testSet)

 Takes 2 datasets and merges them into 1 super dataset.
 It then subsets Mean, Std Dev measuremtents and metadata (subject, activity, and origin) from this dataset.
+Calls CleanLabels() to clean up variable labels.

 **Parameters**